vespa-engine/documentation/en/performance/vespa-query-tracing.md

 </pre>
 </div>

-Here we use a query tensor with our three tracks
+Here we use a query tensor with our three sample tracks using the short query tensor format:
 <pre>
 {% raw %}
 ranking.features.query(user_liked)={{trackid:TRUAXHV128F42694E8 }:1.0,{trackid:TRWJIPT128E0791D99}:1.0,{trackid:TRGWUEG128F4270721}:1.0}
 {% endraw %}
 </pre>

-In the first query we simply rank all documents using the tensor expression using `where true`:
+In the first query example we simply rank all documents using the tensor expression using `where true`:
 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>
 <pre data-test="exec">